This article briefly explains the legal position where goods are sold by a non-owner and how that position can differ depending on the situation.

 The legal position when goods are sold by a non-owner can be summed up with the following points:

-If you are the buyer, the best way of ensuring that title passes to you is to record the transaction in a legal contract where the seller warrants (promises) that he is either the owner of the goods or has the right to sell them.
-If he breaks the warranty by selling stock whose title doesn't pass to the buyer, he can be sued for damages.
+If you are the buyer, the best way of ensuring that title passes to you is to record the transaction in a legal contract where the seller promises that they are either the owner of the goods or have the right to sell them.
+If they break the warranty by selling stock whose title doesn't pass to the buyer, they can be sued for damages.
+You can read an explanation about how warranties work in relation to selling a business.

 If you are a distributor or agent, or selling via one, you may be interested in our sales agency contracts and distribution agreements.